 The last thing any parent wants to hear is that their child was injured at daycare.
-Parents that send their kids to daycare work extremely hard to provide for their families and allow their children to go to daycare in Dallas.
+Parents that send their kids to daycare work hard to provide for their families.
 The hardest thing for any parent to do is trust someone else with their kids.

 When children are injured at daycare, parents are suddenly forced to deal with a lot of stress and decisions that impact their family.
 Such as, “Do I take my child out of the daycare?”
 Or “is it okay to leave them in?”
 “What are the steps I need to take to make sure that the daycare is held accountable?”
 “Why did this happen?”
 “Could this have been prevented by the daycare?”